manav1411/media_server/README.md

 - .env: Environment variables including API keys

-## Contribution & Customization
-This project is designed as a personal learning and self-hosted system.
-Contributions and forks are welcome with the following notes:
-- Modify server.py to add new features or integrate other indexers.
-- Improve UI/UX and add additional metadata support.
-- Add TV shows, series support, or library search features.

 ## Setup and Running
-I do not expect many people to actually run this, it is moreso a demonstration of my skills.
+I do not expect many people to actually run this, it is more so a demonstration of my skills.
 Nevertheless, if you are so inclined, the steps are below.

 ### Prerequisites:
+- Knowledge (or willingness to learn!): intermediate Linux skills, Python Flask, NGINX reverse proxy, torrent clients, and API key management.
 - Linux server (e.g. Raspberry Pi) with Python 3.x
 - Flask app and dependencies (see Python files)
 - NGINX configured as reverse proxy